Observation of resonant scattering between ultracold heteronuclear Feshbach molecules: Theoretical framework

-This work focuses on Na$_2$Rb$_2$ tetramers, which can be probed experimentally via collisions between two NaRb dimers in an ultracold molecular NaRb sample.
+In this work, we focus on the Na$_2$Rb$_2$ tetramer, which can be probed experimentally via collisions between two NaRb dimers in an ultracold molecular NaRb sample.
 Theoretically, this four-body system is particularly interesting as it contains the NaRb$_2$ and Na$_2$Rb trimer subsystems.
 Thus, it is {\em{a priori}} not clear, if the Na$_2$Rb$_2$ tetramer is, at least predominantly, associated with one of the two sub-Efimov trimers.
-Our finite-range low-energy Hamiltonian, which is constructed to roughly reproduce the energies of the Na$_2$Rb and NaRb$_2$ trimers obtained within the zero-range framework (see Sec.~\ref{appendix2} for details), predicts the existence of one Na$_2$Rb$_2$ tetramer that lies below the NaRb$_2$ trimer and, roughly, traces the energy of this trimer (see Fig.~\ref{fig1} for a schematic).
-The critical scattering length $a_{\rm dd}^*$ is found to be, theoretically and experimentally, larger than the critical scattering length $a_{\rm ad,Rb}^*$.
-The next section discusses our experimental studies and Sec.~\ref{sec_theory} presents the theoretical models.
-The interpretation of the data is presented in Sec.~\ref{sec_discussion}.
-Lastly, Sec.~\ref{sec_conclusion} presents an outlook.
+Our finite-range low-energy Hamiltonian, which is constructed to roughly reproduce the energies of the Na$_2$Rb and NaRb$_2$ trimers obtained within the zero-range framework (see Appendix~\hyperref[appendix2]{\ref{appendix2}} for details), predicts the existence of one Na$_2$Rb$_2$ tetramer that lies below the NaRb$_2$ trimer and, roughly, traces the energy of this trimer (see Fig.~1 of the main text for a schematic).
+The critical scattering length $a_{\rm dd}^*$ is found to be larger than the critical scattering length $a_{\rm ad,Rb}^*$.
+The next two subsections present the zero-range model for the three-body system (Appendix~\hyperref[appendix1]{\ref{appendix1}}) and the finite-range model, which treats the three- and four-body sectors (Appendix~\hyperref[appendix2]{\ref{appendix2}}).